 Because of the show’s mockumentary style, O’Brien sought people who could handle a subtle brand of comedy.
 “It’s a muscle that you don’t know you have until you really try it.
 I think it was surprising to a lot of actors, too,” she said.
 “Some people didn’t end up taping because they were like, ‘I just can’t figure out those beats.’
 It didn’t mean you weren’t a good actor; you just couldn’t find that piece.
 There was no ingredient that we knew to look for.
 We just had to try.”

-Those interested in a future in (fictional) education can always check out this themed roundup for active gigs.
-Keep in mind that for recurring and regular roles, having an agent remains the best way to stay up-to-date on the latest casting calls and production schedules.
+Those looking to start a career in (fictional) education should keep in mind that, for recurring and regular roles on “Abbott Elementary,” having an agent remains the best way to stay up-to-date on the latest casting calls and production schedules.
 Don’t have representation?
 Here’s how you can find an agent who will meet your needs.

 Work on your craft: Both Brunson and O’Brien have emphasized that, whether you are actively working or not, you should always be honing your talents.
 “Pay attention to craft.
 There’s a lot of shit out there on TikTok, Instagram, and YouTube—quick ways to the top.
 But a healthy knowledge of the craft you’re pursuing is so valuable, even if you’re super talented,” Brunson advised.
 “You can be so talented, but knowing the history of the thing—going back and studying Buster Keaton or Charlie Chaplin and following every avenue of comedy—is so helpful in making work that will last.”